EMBL-Design-Language/Information-Architecture/README.md

 ## Requirements

 From the above we can draw requirements on what the IA must provide:
-- Extreme flexibility: Content templates must accommodate a mix of any/all the major facets, or they need to specifically exclude address limited facets (i.e. A research webpage template can never be used for training, services, or industry transfer)
+1. Extreme flexibility: Content templates must accommodate a mix of any/all the major facets, or they need to specifically exclude address limited facets (i.e. A research webpage template can never be used for training, services, or industry transfer)
     - No website sub-page lock in: Navigation must allow easy transition between areas (i.e. from "Rome research" to "Heidelberg research")
-- Content maps to user needs: the facets used by content can reveal target users (once we identify our target user types)
+2. Content maps to user needs: the facets used by content can reveal target users (once we identify our target user types)
     - Goals: we cand map the content -> users -> goals.
 These should be trackable (this is easier with web analytics, but not impossible in print)

-### Impact on structures
+### 1. Extreme flexibility: Impact on structures

 The mix of facets presented will vary across each content item (microsite, service, homepage, brochure).